 - Dry brush white paint onto the candlestick using a chip brush.

 - Use a paper towel to help blend the paint and remove the excess.
 Let dry.

 - Dry brush tan paint over the white and use a rag or paper towel to blend.

 COPPER PATINA PAINT FINISH

-- Paint everything with a coat of copper metallic paint.
+- Paint the entire thing with a coat of copper metallic paint.
 Let dry.

 - Dry brush antique bronze metallic paint over the copper finish to darken it.

-- Use a paper towel to help blot off excess paint
+- Use a paper towel to help blot off the excess paint

 VINTAGE BRASS PAINT FINISH